 Yes, there really was a Frank Beardsley and Helen North Beardsley, and they really did get married (on Sept.
 9, 1961) and create a family with 18 children (eventually 20).
 In fact, they're so real, legal trouble broke out between the YOURS MINE & OURS filmmakers and the BRADY BUNCH tv people over story rights.
 After Frank retired from the Navy, the family went into the bakery business with the kids helping out after school and on weekends.
-Helen has since died; Frank married for a third time.
+Helen has since died; Frank married for a third time and died in 2012.

-These photos are from WHO GETS THE DRUMSTICK, the family's story as told by the mother.
-The book is out of print and woefully expensive, even at www.abe.com.
-Helen Beardsley is the author and it was published by Random House of New York in 1965.
-Below the pictures are some notes on differences between the film and the book.
-Enjoy!
+These photos are from Who Gets the Drumstick?, the family's story as told by the mother.
+It was published by Random House of New York in 1965.

 Check out the curved shaped of the table that lets everybody see everybody else at mealtime.